 Bus

 It is quite possible to travel by bus in Australia.
-Buses that travel long distances are called “coaches” and are well organised and comfortable.
-The journeys are often very long from one city to another (eg. Sydney – Melbourne: 12h) but fairly affordable (from $ 65).
-The two major travel companies are Greyhound and Firefly.
-Coaches are often air-conditioned, have a toilet, sometimes wifi, reclining seats and show films during the journey.
+Coaches are well organised and comfortable.
+The journeys are often long from one city to another (eg. Sydney – Melbourne: 12h) but fairly affordable (from $65).
+The two major bus companies are Greyhound and Firefly.
+Coaches are often air-conditioned, have a toilet, wifi, reclining seats and may show films during the journey.

 Both Greyhound and Firefly companies also offer ‘hop on hop off ‘ tickets.
 For example, if you buy this type of Pass that links Sydney to Cairns, you can make as many stops as you like between these two cities for several days, or even visit for several weeks.